Meat Loaf

 Meat Loaf: Wembley Arena, London

-Live Review by Barney Hoskyns, NME, 1981
+Live Review by Barney Hoskyns, New Musical Express, 1981

 THEY'VE ASKED me to make this as short as the Loaf in question is large – but theres a painful amount to be said.
 The ...

-Interview by Gavin Martin, Rock's Backpages Audio, Winter 2006
+Interview by Gavin Martin, Rock's Backpages audio, Winter 2006

 Mr. Loaf talks about his tricky relationship with Jim Steinman, collapsing onstage, acting vs. singing, his weight and... collecting teddy bears!